iamajoe/bedrock-utils/modules/external/create/basic/README.md

 - Install [node](http://nodejs.org)
 - `npm install`
+- Download the right [bedrock file](https://github.com/sendoushi/bedrock-utils/bin) for your platform and extract it under the project

 ## Running
 - `npm run build [TARGET] # target may be "dev" or "prod"`